All Products

 Instance Region

-Select the region where the Database Gateway resides.
+Select the region of the database gateway.

 Database Gateway ID

-Select the Database Gateway ID.
+Select the database gateway ID.

 Database Endpoint